Skip to contents

 2. A single orchestrator script that kicks off the scripts when they’re scheduled to run

-The project file structure will look like this:
+The project file structure will look something like this:

 sample_project